-Applicants should normally have a 2.2 Honours degree or a professional qualification recognised as being equivalent to an honours degree and be a member of a relevant professional body with a code of ethics and have access to appropriate professional practice.
-Satisfactory enhanced criminal history checks will be required by all applicants prior to acceptance on the course.
+Applicants should normally have at least a second class honours degree or a professional qualification recognised as being equivalent to an honours degree.
+All applicants should be a member of a relevant professional body with a code of ethics and have access to appropriate professional practice.

 Months of entry

-As well as improving your professional growth, your course will allow you to specialise in your chosen area of interest.
-Some of the diverse modules may have an experiential component, others may require purely academic study, and some may be useful for psychologists undertaking an independent route to the British Psychological Society's Counselling Psychology Chartership.
+As well as supporting your professional growth, your course will allow you to specialise in your chosen area of interest.
+Some of the diverse modules have an experiential component, others require purely academic study, and some will be useful for psychologists undertaking an independent route to the British Psychological Society's counselling psychology chartership.